Brody Dalle: 1992-2006: Early projects and the Distillers

 The Distillers released their eponymous debut album in 2000.
-By the recording of their second album, Sing Sing Death House, the band had a new line-up and by the time of their third album Coral Fang, Dalle was then the only remaining original member.
+By the recording of their second album, Sing Sing Death House, the band had a new line-up, and by the time of their third album Coral Fang, Dalle was then the only remaining original member.
 The album received acclaim and comparisons to Hole, with Dalle often compared to Courtney Love and later to PJ Harvey.
 The band experienced success with several singles from the album and performed at Lollapalooza.
-In 2001, Dalle also made a cameo in New Found Glory's music video "My Friends Over You" with then-husband Tim Armstrong, as well as Travis Barker and Rob Aston.
+In 2001, Dalle also made a cameo in New Found Glory's music video "My Friends over you" with then-husband Tim Armstrong, as well as his bandmates from Transplants, Travis Barker and Rob Aston.

-2007–2011: Spinnerette and later work
+2007-2011: Spinnerette and later work

 Burned out and tired of one another following a grueling two-year tour, the Distillers broke up in 2005.
 Dalle began work on a new project called Spinnerette with Alain Johannes of Eleven.
 On 11 December 2008, the band released their first EP entitled Ghetto Love, with an accompanying video directed by Liam Lynch.
-A full-length album was released 17 June 2009.
+A full-length self-titled album was released on 17 June 2009.

 Dalle has also played on tracks for the band Eagles of Death Metal under various monikers and appeared on the song "Weigh on My Mind" on the Transplants' debut album in 2002.
-She has also made vocal appearances on Queens of the Stone Age's "You Got a Killer Scene There, Man" on their 2005 album Lullabies to Paralyze and also an appearance on Leftöver Crack's song "Muppet N.A.M.B.L.A" from their 2004 album Rock The 40 Oz: Reloaded.
+She has also made vocal appearances on Queens of the Stone Age's "You Got a Killer Scene There, Man" on their 2005 album Lullabies to Paralyze and also an appearance on Leftöver Crack's song "Muppet N.A.M.B.L.A" from their 2004 album Rock the 40 Oz: Reloaded.
 In 2009, she made an appearance in the same song as her husband, Josh Homme, on "Bargain Healers" from the French artist Nosfell on his self-titled album.
-In 2011, Brody Dalle was featured on a Boots Electric song called "Boots Electric Theme."
+In 2011, Brody Dalle was featured on the Boots Electric song "Boots Electric Theme."

-2012–2015: Solo work
+2012-2015: Solo work

-In November 2012, Dalle announced on Twitter that she was working on a solo album, featuring Alain Johannes and Michael Shuman of Queens of the Stone Age and Shirley Manson of Garbage.
+In November 2012, Dalle announced on Twitter that she was working on a solo album, featuring Alain Johannes, Michael Shuman of Queens of the Stone Age, and Shirley Manson of Garbage.

-In November 2013, Dalle announced that she had signed to Caroline Records, a division of Universal Music Group, with the intention of releasing her debut solo album in early 2014.
+In November 2013, Dalle announced that she had signed to Caroline Records, a division of Universal Music Group, intending to release her debut solo album in early 2014.
 The album was produced by Alain Johannes, and features guest appearances from Shirley Manson of Garbage, Nick Valensi of the Strokes, and Warpaint's Emily Kokal.
 Dalle supported Nine Inch Nails and Queens of the Stone Age on their Australia/New Zealand tour in March 2014 to promote the album.

 In February 2014, Dalle released the first single from her debut solo album, Diploid Love, which would be released on 28 April 2014.
-The single, "Meet The Foetus / Oh The Joy", featured backing vocals by Shirley Manson of Garbage and Emily Kokal of Warpaint.
+The single, "Meet The Foetus / Oh The Joy", featured backing vocals by Shirley Manson and Emily Kokal.
 The second single from the album, "Don't Mess With Me", was used in the soundtrack of the Square Enix game Life Is Strange: Before the Storm.